HEALTH EQUITY

 It’s important to recognize and acknowledge that behavioral health and medical providers have also been complicit in this centuries-old harm and mistreatment of communities of color.
 To better serve historically minoritized communities and close existing healthcare gaps, we must do the work to better understand this historical context and adopt new policies centered around equity, justice, and belonging.

-At Mental Health Partners, we continue to improve our understanding of the needs of our community and the delivery of culturally responsive care to historically minoritized and under-resourced communities in our region.
+At Clinica Family Health & Wellness, we continue to improve our understanding of the needs of our community and the delivery of culturally responsive care to historically minoritized and under-resourced communities in our region.

 Continue reading to expand your knowledge and understanding on this important topic.